devleaks/followthegreens/docs/preferences.md

 Airports may have particular setup for FtG.
 The following preferences can be set at an individual airport level:

-1. Distance between taxiway center lights (expressed in meters.)
+1. `DISTANCE_BETWEEN_GREEN_LIGHTS`: Distance between taxiway center lights (expressed in meters.)
-1. Rabbit speed, including completely disabled by setting the speed to `0`.
+1. `RABBIT_SPEED`: Rabbit speed, including completely disabled by setting the speed to `0`.
 (Expressed in fraction of a second; would be the same for all aicrafts.)
-1. Rabbit length (would be the same for all aicrafts.)
+1. `RABBIT_LENGTH`: Rabbit length (would be the same for all aicrafts.)
-1. Distance between lights when illuminating the whole taxiway network (Show taxiway, expressed in meters.).
+1. `DISTANCE_BETWEEN_LIGHTS`: Distance between lights when illuminating the whole taxiway network (Show taxiway, expressed in meters.).

 To adjust preferences for a precise airport, use the following snippet.
-Please notice the use of the airport ICAO code in the preference section part.
+Please notice the use of the airport ICAO code in the preference section part (called a TOML table section).

 ```
 [Airports.EBBR]